EventideSystems/decidodeck/README.md

 The source code for Decidodeck is written using [Ruby on Rails](https://rubyonrails.org/) and is available under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) open source license.

+## Who is Decidodeck For?

+- Strategy and program evaluation professionals working in complex systems
+- Funders and grantees seeking participatory evaluation methods
+- Social justice orgs rethinking traditional planning formats
+- Cross-disciplinary teams who want a shared, reflective space for change modeling

+## Philosophy

+Decidodeck is more than a planning tool - it’s built on the understanding that change is complex and often messy.
+It recognizes that strategy involves emotion, that contradictions can spark new insights, and that learning rarely follows a straight path.

+Instead of chasing clarity for its own sake, Decidodeck holds space for complexity and desire.
+It helps teams map not only what they aim to do - but also what they're not willing to betray in the process.

+This is strategy with care.
+With contradiction.
+With ghosts.
+[Read the full document →](/doc/PHILOSOPHY.md)

 ## Current Features

 ### Model Initiatives and Track Progress